Free vs Paid: What RM 800 More Monthly Surplus Actually Buys You (Real Property Comparison)

 Under both stresses simultaneously:

-D'sara Sentral is the clearest illustration of what the paid directory selects for.
-Even under a combined rate shock and extended vacancy, the property continues to generate almost RM 500 per month.
-Emerald 9, with only a RM 767 difference in simplified surplus, bleeds more than RM 400 per month under the same conditions.
+That is the clearest illustration of what the paid directory selects for.
+Even under a combined rate shock and extended vacancy, the resilient tail keeps generating almost RM 500 per month.
+The free-sample pick, with only a few hundred ringgit less in simplified surplus, bleeds more than RM 400 per month under the same conditions.

 Step 3: 10-Year Cashflow Projection